Learn

 WordPossible meanings or uses

-getreceive, become, understand, arrive, buy, catch
+getreceive, become, understand, arrive, buy, persuade

 setput, group, fixed, ready, tennis score, TV equipment